 That all said, I am also not in favor of taking every single carbon 14 result on face value.
 As much as I accept the science and believe that many of these Dayak sculptures are in fact quite old (enough results are in to make this point), some potential anomalies need to be reconsidered.
 It is still possible the original results are valid, but when a specific piece doesn’t seem to fit logically in the time line, it should be set aside for additional research or at the very least note that there are still questions.
 As noted earlier, there will always be a few outliers, but that doesn't make the bulk of the data inaccurate.

 I would have assumed most art collectors, dealers, and academics, a generally well educated and worldly group, are pro-science, but it seems there is a handful of skeptics within the tribal art community who believe that carbon dating wood is a magic trick meant to fool naive collectors or so horribly flawed the results are meaningless.
 Just as there are climate change deniers, this small, but increasingly vocal group of carbon dating deniers either do not understand or choose to misrepresent the process.
-Ridiculously, a few of the most vocal critics, who happen to be dealers, praise carbon dates on their pieces and then hypocritically condemn similar dates on their competitor’s pieces.
-Either these people are on board or they’re not.
+Ridiculously, a few of the most vocal critics are dealers who praise carbon dates on their pieces and then hypocritically condemn similar dates on their competitor’s pieces.
 They can’t have it both ways.
-I encounter and confront these deniers from time to time and frankly their negative arguments never hold up, as they are based on opinion and not factual evidence (that doesn’t keep them from continuing to use them).
+I encounter and confront these anti-science critics from time to time and frankly their negative arguments never hold up, as they are often based on obviously biased opinions and not factual evidence (that doesn’t keep them from continuing to use them).
 Nor is it always clear why they are obsessed with trying to discredit the process, as a few of these deniers seem to be on a nearly religious mission to condemn its use for dating tribal art.

 It has been suggested that this new data must be discounted because it is upsetting previously accepted assumptions, therefore confusing the current scholarship of Dayak art.
 What's wrong with revising our viewpoint when new data becomes available?
 New discoveries have always changed the way we look at the world.
 The Sun does not revolve around the Earth, the Earth is not flat, the universe was not created in six days, humans have existed for longer than 6000 years, and some Dayak wood sculptures are older than once thought.
 We shouldn't fear these discoveries, but embrace their possibilities.